roundups

 Cursor (Free Tier)

-Cursor is the hot AI-first code editor.
-The free tier gives you a taste of the full experience — including multi-file editing and codebase-aware chat.
-Worth trying if you're curious about the AI-native IDE approach.
+Cursor is the hot AI-native code editor.
+The free tier gives you a taste — multi-file editing, codebase-aware chat, agentic edits.
+Worth trying if you're curious about the AI-first IDE approach before committing to a paid plan.

-Best free use case: Evaluating whether an AI-first editor is worth switching to before paying.
+Best free use case: Evaluating whether an AI-first editor is worth switching to; experimenting with AI-driven codebase navigation.

 🔗 cursor.com